The end of financial year will soon be upon us. But once you get past…

 - Be ready to spend time researching investment opportunities

-- Consider insurance including life cover, income protection and disability cover for the fund members
+- Consider insurance including life cover, income protection and disability cover for the fund members.

-The members of an SMSF have complete control over their fund.
+The members of an SMSF have complete control over the fund.
 This means that they decide the investment path the fund will take.
 This can be crucial when deciding to take advantage of new opportunities that otherwise seem risky for ordinary super funds.

-Decisions can be made quickly to invest in profitable trends, and equally made to get out of losing trends.
+Decisions can be made quickly to invest in profitable trends and equally made to get out of losing trends.

 Running your own SMSF can provide the benefit of lower ongoing costs.
 The estimated operating expense ratio on SMF is at 0.5 per cent.

 Researching suitable investment paths takes a lot of time.
 Running the SMSF is a continuously engaging affair since you must keep tabs on your investment’s performance.

 For SMSF members without a background in finance and tax, setting up and managing an SMSF can be quite a challenge.

 SMSFs cannot access government compensation schemes in case money is lost for various reasons including those outside the control of the trustees.

 SMSFs have limited access to dispute resolution bodies meaning that the fund is at risk of damaging consequences if the directors/trustees are not able to access competent legal aid.

-It is crucial that a SMSF access sound financial advice.
+It is crucial that an SMSF access sound financial advice.
 It is highly recommended that you seek the services of a financial planner before deciding to set one up.
 The advisor will outline the risks involved in running an SMSF.